• About Connective

 • Lack of security: Freelance marketing comes with certain risks, including those related to security.
 You may worry about money transfers and wonder if a freelancer is sharing private information with another organization.
 Unfortunately, some individuals who offer digital marketing services are scammers.

-Creating a Hybrid Setup
+Creating a hybrid setup

 a developer meeting in a virtual conference call